-A total of 38 European sites were identified that could potentially be affected by the Plan Strategy.
-Sites beyond the Council area with an ecological connection were also included, for example those which are connected by marine mammals relevant to appropriate hydrological screening distances.
-All sites within 15km of the plan area were also considered.
-Appendix 4, Maps 1 to 4 illustrate European sites in relation to the District.
+A total of 43 European sites that have a confirmed or theoretical connection to the plan area were identified.
+Sites beyond the Council area with an ecological connection were included, for example those which are connected by marine mammals relevant to appropriate hydrological screening distances.
+All sites within 15km of the plan area were also considered for potential effects from aerial emissions.
+On further review it was found that 42 of these sites might be affected by the Plan Strategy.
+Appendix 4, Maps 1 to 4 illustrate these sites in relation to the Council area.